iterative/dvc.org/content/docs/command-reference/import-url.md

 The `etag` field in the `.dvc` file contains the [ETag](https://en.wikipedia.org/wiki/HTTP_ETag) recorded from the HTTP request.
-If the remote file changes, its ETag will be different.
+If the imported file changes online, its ETag will be different.
 This metadata allows DVC to determine whether it's necessary to download it again.

 > See `.dvc` files for more details on the format above.

 You may want to get out of and remove the `example-get-started/` directory after trying this example (especially if trying out the following one).

-## Example: Detecting remote file changes
+## Example: Detecting external file changes

-What if that remote file is updated regularly?
+What if an imported file is updated regularly at it's source?
 The project goals might include regenerating some results based on the updated data source.
 [Pipeline](/doc/command-reference/dag) reproduction can be triggered based on a changed external dependency.